elcapo/llm-from-scratch/README.md

 dataset = GptDataset(text, TiktokenTokenizer(), max_length=5)

 for pairs in dataset:
-    input = pairs[0].tolist()
+    start = pairs[0].tolist()
     target = pairs[1].tolist()
-    print("Input:", tokenizer.decode(input))
-    print("Target:", tokenizer.decode(target), "\n")
+    print("Start:", tokenizer.decode(start), ">",
+        "Target:", tokenizer.decode(target))

-# Input: How to build a Large
-# Target:  to build a Large Language
+# Start: How to build a Large > Target:  to build a Large Language
-#
-# Input:  to build a Large Language
-# Target:  build a Large Language Model
+# Start:  to build a Large Language > Target:  build a Large Language Model
-#
-# Input:  build a Large Language Model
-# Target:  a Large Language Model from
+# Start:  build a Large Language Model > Target:  a Large Language Model from
-#
-# Input:  a Large Language Model from
-# Target:  Large Language Model from scratch
+# Start:  a Large Language Model from > Target:  Large Language Model from scratch
 ```

 #### Dataloader